Skip to main content

 What if you do NOTHING?

-Most back pain often settles by itself.
+Most back pain settles by itself.
+If the pain does not settle, further investigations may be required.
 However, for many people, periods of back pain may come and go throughout their life.

 Coding